-"The region of Mercury's surface that viewed at range for first time this month is bigger the land of South America," said Solomon, principal investigator and of the Department Terrestrial Magnetism at the Carnegie of Washington. combined with data from first flyby and from Mariner 10, our coverage means that we now seen about 95 percent the planet."
+"The region of Mercury's surface that we viewed at close range for the first time this month is bigger than the land area of South America," said Sean Solomon, principal investigator and director of the Department of Terrestrial Magnetism at the Carnegie Institution of Washington.
+"When combined with data from our first flyby and from Mariner 10, our latest coverage means that we have now seen about 95 percent of the planet."

-The spacecraft's science instruments throughout the flyby.
-Cameras more than 1,200 of the surface, topography beneath the spacecraft profiled with a altimeter.
-The comparison of observations from the spacecraft's first flyby in with data from the probe's second pass provided key new insight into nature of Mercury's internal magnetic field and new features of its magnetosphere.
-The magnetosphere the volume surrounding Mercury that is controlled by the planet's magnetic field is symmetric."
+The spacecraft's science instruments operated throughout the flyby.
+Cameras snapped more than 1,200 pictures of the surface, while topography beneath the spacecraft was profiled with a laser altimeter.
+The comparison of magnetosphere observations from the spacecraft's first flyby in January with data from the probe's second pass has provided key new insight into the nature of Mercury's internal magnetic field and revealed new features of its magnetosphere.
+The magnetosphere is the volume surrounding Mercury that is controlled by the planet's magnetic field.

-The Mercury Atmospheric Surface Composition observed Mercury's thin atmosphere, known as exosphere.
-The searched for emissions from sodium, calcium, and hydrogen Observations of magnesium are first detection of chemical in Mercury's Preliminary analysis suggests that the distributions of sodium, calcium, and magnesium are Simultaneous observations of these spatial also a for the spacecraft, have an unprecedented window into the interaction Mercury's surface and exosphere.
+The Mercury Atmospheric and Surface Composition Spectrometer observed Mercury's thin atmosphere, known as an exosphere.
+The instrument searched for emissions from sodium, calcium, magnesium, and hydrogen atoms.
+Observations of magnesium are the first detection of this chemical in Mercury's exosphere.
+Preliminary analysis suggests that the spatial distributions of sodium, calcium, and magnesium are different.
+Simultaneous observations of these spatial distributions, also a first for the spacecraft, have opened an unprecedented window into the interaction of Mercury's surface and exosphere.